List of A.T.O.M. characters: Janus Lee

 Lee's reasoning for doing this is to save the world from war, greed, and ignorance using genetic engineering.
 He intends to "...create a race of creatures that can outperform, outthink and outlast any mere human".
 Also, he intends to create these creatures similar in appearance to humans to make sure that they get positions in power with Lee admitting that he will lead initially.

 After hearing that this is why Lee formed the Alpha Teens in the first place, Axel felt angry and betrayed and stated that he would do everything in his power to stop him.
 The rest of the team, Garrett, and the board of directors for Lee Industries were also informed of Lee's plans.
 The board of directors promptly stripped Lee of all his power, but not before he experimented on himself.
 Lee sought to make himself fifty times stronger and smarter than he already was.
-After Tilian was knocked into the pod Lee was in, it exploded and while Lee survived, he became completely insane.
+After Tilian was knocked into the pod Lee was in, it exploded and while Lee survived, he went completely insane.

 He revealed to Axel that Tilian was part of a Mu-Team, which will help him complete his objective to "help" mankind.
 Also, Lee has created an armor made out of hard light technology (light images that actual can come in physical contact with solid and liquid materials).
 He is also now able to form a vehicle out of hard light thanks to King's temporally evil brother Duke.
 He also has seemed to work with Dr. Recombo in the past.

 In the season two finale, Lee is badly injured by Dragon which caused his hard light energy to fuse with him slowly.
+Lee also reverts to his "old self".
 After revealing his role in Project Chrysalis and membership in the Serpent Tale organization, Quan visited him to silent him by using his Ju Lan to mess up his Ki, causing a mass explosion that seemingly kills Lee.
 However, he later on reappears in front of the Alpha Teen group, fully merged with his hard light energy from his suit, to teleport them to safety as their underwater home is destroyed.